-Going forward, large pharma can be expected to be an important player in establishing the commercial landscape for gene editing applications.
+player in establishing the commercial landscape for gene editing applications.
 However, once the primary structures are in place, the scientific innovators are likely to forward integrate and pursue independent commercialization with application areas that have been carefully preserved.

-9. Lastly, and In Conclusion, the Technology That Is Provided By One Set of Bugs May Be Used As a Protection Against Others applications of gene editing technology might be better termed gene disruptors, and the target will be the nucleic acid sequences of viruses and bacteria.
+9. Lastly, and In Conclusion, the Technology That Is Provided By One Set of Bugs May Be Used As a Protection Against Others gene disruptors, and the target will be the nucleic acid sequences of viruses and bacteria.
 In these cases, alternative delivery approaches may be relevant, including the use of bacteriophages.
 One might conclude that there is some irony in the observation that the gene breaking proteins that evolved as a protection against viral infection of certain bacteria could be engineered to offer higher species protection against other bacterial invaders.

-Many reviews of gene editing technologies start by explaining that CRISPR and associated proteins emerged as something of a rudimentary immune system by which bacteria resist repeated viral infection.
+Many reviews of gene editing technologies start by explaining that CRISPR proteins rged as something of a rudimentary immune system by which bacteria resist repeated viral infection.

 The opportunity to break nucleic acid sequences at highly specific sites suggests the potential to target invading pathogens without affecting the host.
-Reflecting this potential, some of the first
+Reflecting this potential, some of the first applications of gene editing technology might be better termed